Nilpotency, almost nonnegative curvature and the gradient flow: Introduction

 Whereas none of the results mentioned so far excludes $G_{pq}$ from being the fundamental group of some almost nonnegatively curved $m$-manifold, Theorem~\ref{intro:main2} shows that for $C>C(m)$ none of the groups $G_{pq}$ can be realized as the fundamental group of such a manifold. \end{ex}

 In ~\cite{FY} Fukaya and Yamaguchi also conjectured that a finite cover of an almost nonnegatively Ricci curved manifold $M$ fibers over a nilmanifold with a fiber which has nonnegative Ricci curvature and whose fundamental group is finite.
-This conjecture
+This conjecture was later refuted by Anderson ~\cite{An}.